Our Response to

 The health and safety of residents, our employees and community partners is our top priority.
 With this in mind, we wanted to communicate regarding precautions we’re taking as a company in response to the Novel Coronavirus (COVID-19).

-Company-wide, Agemark Senior Living and our family of communities (Astoria, CountryHouse, Kensington-Evergreen, The Meriwether and TreVista) are following all local health departments and CDC updates and recommendations and are taking steps to protect our communities.
+Company-wide, Agemark Senior Living and our family of communities (Astoria, CountryHouse, Holland Farms, Kensington-Evergreen, The Meriwether and TreVista) are following all local health departments and CDC updates and recommendations and are taking steps to protect our communities.

 Frequently Asked Questions

-What has Agemark’s response been to COVID-19?
+What was Agemark’s early response to COVID-19?

 Are you limiting visitors?